Ashwren

 Discussion Questions

-- The narrator claims Anne 'knew and cared nothing about God's love, since she had never had it translated to her through the medium of human love.'
-This positions human love as epistemologically prior to divine love — you cannot know God without first being loved by a person.
-Is Montgomery making a theological claim, a psychological observation, or a philosophical argument about the limits of knowledge — and does the distinction matter?
+2. The narrator claims that Anne 'knew and cared nothing about God's love since she had never had it translated to her through the medium of human love.'
+Examine this theological claim.
+Is Montgomery arguing that human love is a prerequisite for divine love, or merely its translator — and what is the difference?

 + 3 more questions in the complete study guide